Western Tiger Swallowtail Butterfly (Papilio rutulus)

 Distribution and Habitat

-The Western Swallowtail is often seen in meadows, woodland edges, streamsides and suburban gardens in the Western United States.
+The Western Swallowtail is often seen in meadows, woodland edges, streamsides and suburban gardens in the Western United States and the southern areas of British Columbia.

 It can also frequently seen puddling at mud spots in large numbers.